Lake Minnetonka WEATHER

 How can you spot blue-green algae?

-Water that contains toxic algae blooms will take on the appearance of pea-green paint or may slime on the surface.
+Water that contains algae blooms will take on the appearance of pea-green paint or may slime on the surface.
 If certain wind conditions are present, the film will concentrate on shoreline areas where animals may drink or swim.

 Can you prevent harmful blooms?